platform9/terraform-provider-pf9/docs/guides/manage-addons.md

 ### Disable the Addon

-The code example below shows how to disable the `monitoring` addon in a cluster that's already set up.
+The code example below shows how to disable the `monitoring` amd `metallb` addons from a cluster that's already set up.

 ```terraform
 resource "pf9_cluster" "example" {